 Consistent elevator maintenance is critical to operation.
 Elevators require maintenance and testing at regular intervals.
 Managers and Owners, contract with elevator maintenance firms to perform this work.
 Elevator companies employ individuals who want to provide you with service.
 To make sure that that happens, and to ensure that elevators operate reliably and safe, it is the Managers/Owners responsibility to accurately assess the Elevator Maintenance Control Program (MCP).
 Consistent and thorough maintenance is the key to reliable operation.

 Safety is the primary consideration.
 Consistent elevator maintenance is critical to operation.
 It also contributes to the reliability and lifespan of the equipment.
 When an elevator properly maintained typically you experience a minimum number of problems.
 The life cycle of that equipment will be maximized.
 Despite Mangers /Owners desire for quality elevator maintenance, this often can be one area in which they don’t have as much experience as they would like.
-VDA can help you and your team with achieving that goal.
-Our team of experienced Consultants, located from coast to coast, can help you develop a plan that will provide you with the maintenance, performance, and peace of mind that you desire.
+VDA Elevator Consulting can help you and your team with achieving that goal.
+Our experienced team, located from coast to coast, can help you develop a plan that will provide you with the maintenance, performance, and peace of mind that you desire.

 Things to Consider

 A starting point for elevator maintenance programs is the safety code that’s enforced.
 At times national code is modified by local jurisdictions across the country.
 This is ASME’s Safety Code for Elevators and Escalators.